 We are subjected to many forms of media portrayals supposedly depicting love.
 The imaginations and expressions of writers and actors that often have no bearing on reality still affect us as they float about everywhere in the popular culture.

 These entertainment notions and portrayals reduce a person's power to make lasting connections if they try to imitate them in the slightest.
-Skepticism and mockery rule the airwaves masquerading as intelligent observations to the uninformed.
+Skepticism and mockery rule the airwaves regarding fidelity and chastity masquerading as intelligent observations to the uninformed.

 I have learned that love is as much a discipline as it is an emotion and that love as a power is only developed when implemented as a principle of action.
-Sorry, no magic arrows, just effort and commitment.
+No magic arrows are shot into the heart, just effort and commitment from within.
 Where do we want love in our life?
-At a superficial level, or can we really look at the ramifications of our relationships?
+At a superficial level or a significant level?

 The Science of Love